 Crohn’s disease is inflammation (swelling and irritation) of the digestive tract.
 Any part of the digestive tract, from the mouth to the anus, can be affected.
-Crohn’s is often found in the intestines, especially the area where the small intestine and colon meet.
-All layers of the digestive tract may be inflamed, including the lining and inner and outer walls.
+Crohn’s disease is often found in the intestines, especially the area where the small intestine and colon meet.
+All layers of the digestive tract may be inflamed, including the lining, inner, and outer walls.

 Crohn’s disease is a type of IBD (inflammatory bowel disease).
 No one knows yet what causes IBD.
-But there are a number of treatment options.
-These can help people with Crohn’s lead full, active lives.
+But there are a number of treatment options that can help people with Crohn’s lead full, active lives.

 The symptoms of Crohn’s disease can include:

 - Sores in the anal area

 - Loss of appetite; possible weight loss